-Now restrict attention to the next higher example of such pairs of higher Chern-Simons/higher WZW bundles, as seen by the tower of examples induced by the smooth Whitehead tower of $\mathbf{B}O$ in example \ref{LieGroupAsInfinityGroup}: the universal Chern-Simons 7-bundle on the smooth $\mathrm{String}$-2 group and the corresponding Wess-Zumino-Witten 6-bundle on $\mathrm{String}$ itself.

-To motivate this as part of a theory of physics, first consider a simpler example of a 7-dimensional Chern-Simons type theory, namely the cup-product $U(1)$-Chern-Simons theory in 7 dimensions, for which the ``holographic'' relation to an interesting 6d theory is fairly well understood.
-This is the theory whose de-transgression is given \cite{FiorenzaSatiSchreiberCup} by the higher prequantum 7-bundle on the universal moduli 3-stack $\mathbf{B}^3 U(1)_{\mathrm{conn}}$ of $\mathbf{B}^2 U(1)$-principal connections that is modulated by the smooth and differential refinement of the cup product $\cup$ in ordinary differential cohomology:
+The first example we consider is the 7-dimensional abelian Chern-Simons type theory given by the cup-product of a 3d $\mathbf{B}^2U(1)$-Chern-Simons theory with itself.
+The higher prequantum $U(1)$-7-connection behind this theory is show in \cite{FiorenzaSatiSchreiberCup} to be the morphism

-(Or rather, the theory to consider for the full holographic relation is a quadratic refinement of this cup pairing.
-The higher geometric refinement of this we discussed in \cite{FiorenzaSatiSchreiberCField}, but in the present discussion we will suppress this, for simplicity).
+where $(-)\hat \cup(-)$ is a suitable refinement of the cup product $\cup$ in ordinary differential cohomology to a morphism of smooth stacks:\footnote{Actually, the theory to consider for the full holographic relation is a quadratic refinement of this cup pairing, as discussed in \cite{FiorenzaSatiSchreiberCField}.
+For simplicity, in the present discussion we will suppress this.}

-While precise and reliable statements are getting scarce as one proceeds with the physics literature into the study of these systems, the following four seminal physics articles seem to represent the present understanding of the story by which this 7d theory is related to a 6d theory in higher generalization of how 3d Chern-Simons theory is related to the 2d WZW model.
+While precise and reliable statements regarding these systems become scarce as one proceeds into the physics literature, the following four seminal physics articles seem to represent the present understanding of the story by which this 7d theory is related to a 6d theory in a higher generalization of how 3d Chern-Simons theory is related to the 2d WZW model.

 \begin{enumerate} \item In \cite{WittenEffectiveAction} it was argued that the space of states that the (ordinary) geometric quantization of $\nabla_{7\mathrm{AbCS}}$ assigns to a closed 6d manifold $\Sigma$ is naturally identified with the space of conformal blocks of a self-dual 2-form higher gauge theory on $\Sigma$.
 Moreover, this 6d theory is part of the worldvolume theory of a single M5-brane and the above 7d Chern-Simons theory is the abelian Chern-Simons sector of the 11-dimensional supergravity Lagrangian compactified to a 7-manifold whose boundary is the 6d M5-brane worldvolume.